ojosproject/website/docs/policies/gpg.md

 GnuPG provides an easy way to encrypt files.
 Ojos Project uses `gpg` to keep files safe, such as interview files.

+**If you're encrypting to another Ojos Project member, please use asymmetric encryption.**

 ### Symmetric Encryption